 Land outside the defined settlement boundaries will be treated as countryside whose intrinsic character and beauty must be recognised in all decision making on development proposals.
-Outside defined settlement boundaries, residential development will be limited to affordable housing delivered as 'rural exception sites' as defined in national planning policy.
-Rural exception sites will be supported on the edge of the settlements where they are well related to existing development and comply with policies elsewhere in the development plan.
+Outside defined settlement boundaries, residential development will be limited to proposals that are in accordance with national policies, or strategic planning policies or allocations, and which comply with the other policies of the Neighbourhood Plan.